Scholarships for undergraduate students

 Additional prizes and scholarships exclusive to the School of Informatics are listed here:

-For Scholarships and burseries offered by trusts and foundations please go to the Scholarship and funding pages to apply:
+For Scholarships and bursaries offered by trusts and foundations please go to the Scholarship and funding pages to apply.

 The School of Informatics forwards to companies the grades and CVs of students with best INF1A results (for 1st year scholarships)